Do you have what it takes to join a fun and daring mission to uncover the truth about sound?

-From Saturday 9 January to Sunday 28 February, including February half term, super sleuths in training and their families can dig into the facts about how sound is created in nature in a brand new free live science show called Sound Detectives.
-There will also be the chance to experience the magic of the UK’s largest standalone Planetarium, get involved in nature activities in the indoor/outdoor experimentation zone, Bio:Space and adventure through the brand new interactive sound and hearing exhibition.
+From Saturday 22 May to Sunday 11 July, including May half term, become a super sleuth in training.
+Dig into the facts about how sound is created in nature in a brand new free live science show called Sound Detectives.

 Show times are: